dpk121/Camera-Interfacing-Real-Time-Video-Processing-Pipeline-Based-On-FPGA/README.md

 - CameraBase.py contains the python script of camera interfacing and display on VGA monitor.

 	NOTE: PYNQ does not support two overlay instantiation at same time.
 So different hardware IP is created to use switch, leds using PS GPIO.
+- This script shows the video frames captured from camera on VGA monitor.